ChrisCas92/ChrisCas92/README.md

 Junior Developer
 ----------------

-I am a junior developer who loves angular, python, typescript but actually is based in java atm.!
+I am a junior developer who loves Angular, Python, Typescript, but currently have most of my knowledge from university in java!

 * ✉️  You can contact me at [chriscas.dev@gmail.com](mailto:chriscas.dev@gmail.com)
 * 🧠  I'm learning python, angular, typscript